The Kiski School: History

 In 1888, Andrew W. Wilson founded the school on a wooded hill overlooking the Kiskiminetas River separating Westmoreland County from Indiana County.
 The site had once been a summer resort and mineral spa.
 In the school's first catalog, printed in 1888, Wilson stated that the goal was to establish "a boys' school of high order that would prepare graduates to enter any American college or scientific school."
 There were two other elements of the founding mission.
 First, "to train and develop the moral faculties which at this period of life are so susceptible to culture."
 Second, "to afford all the comforts and as many as possible of the pleasures and advantages of home, during this period of training."

-Forty-two students had graduated from the school by 1894; 26 of them went to Princeton University.
+Forty-two students had graduated by 1894; 26 attended Princeton University.
 The original faculty consisted of just Wilson (who had graduated from Princeton and the University of Pennsylvania Law School) and school co-founder R. William Fair, who taught mathematics.
 Wilson led the school through its first four decades with the assistance of his wife, daughters, sons-in-law, and close friends.

 Notably, Alexander James Inglis's first professional job was as a Latin teacher at the school during the 1902–1903 school year.
-On 6 May 1905, the Psi chapter of the Gamma Delta Psi fraternity, a high school fraternity, was founded at the school.
+On May 6, 1905, the Psi chapter of the Gamma Delta Psi fraternity, a high school fraternity, was founded at the school.

 Kiski's athletics program was of some renown in the early 1900s.
 In 1929, collegiate football scholarships were banned nationally amid the Great Depression.
 The effects of this ban led Fred Lewis Pattee, a Penn State professor, to compare the university's team to Kiski's.
 Pattee remarked that the Penn State football team's schedule that year should not include any team "harder than Kiski."

 William H. MacColl succeeded Wilson as president in 1930.
 James L. Marks Sr., who served as dean, and Colonel John J. Daub, who worked as the school's registrar, were also influential early faculty and administrators.
 By 1937, the school had four administrators and ten faculty, teaching mathematics, history, Latin, English language, Spanish language, German language, geometry, French language, science, and instrumental music.
-At this time, the school used a preceptoral system, in which the school's students were divided into four groups.
+At this time, the school used a preceptoral system, in which the school sorted students into four houses.
 The school assigned each group to one of the school's four principals and officers for personalized academic counseling.